dhh1128/codecraft.co/why.md

   - author: Trev
     date: 2013-02-04 10:30:36
     comment: |
       After a bit of thought on this, I've come to the conclusion it is possible to install a new why, but not retrofit.
-We've seen it a couple of times in industry--most impressively with Steve Jobs' return to Apple, though from all accounts that was done with a great deal effort and pain.
+We've seen it a couple of times in industry &mdash; most impressively with Steve Jobs' return to Apple, though from all accounts that was done with a great deal effort and pain.

       Here's the reasoning.
 I think it is impossible for a person or organization to exist without a why.
 If one isn't implicitly stated, a "natural" one forms.
 For enterprise, this naturally occurring why is "to make as much money as possible" or some variation thereof.
 The things with whys is they are used to make self-reinforcing decisions.
 For example, hiring decisions will be made consciously or subconsciously based on the why.
 The chosen person will exhibit the attributes preferred by the why, and will therefore reinforce the why culturally in the organization.